apollographql/apollo-server/docs/source/server/index.md

 ### Importing

 Start by importing the `ApolloServer` class:

 ```js
 const { ApolloServer } = require('apollo-server');
 ```

 ### Import your type definitions

-We recommend keeping your type definitions in a separate file.
-In this example, we'll import them from a file called `schema` which lives alongside the server.
+For this example, we'll import type definitions and resolvers from a file called `schema` which lives alongside the main server code.

 ```js
 // Make sure you've created this file and defined type